NZ COVID Tracer: 2021

 On 30 January, the Ministry of Health recommended that people with an Android 5 device use the similar Rippl app, as NZ COVID Tracer does not work on Android 5.

 By 8 February 2021, the Health Minister reported that the COVID Tracer app had 2,559,151 users following a Government plea for New Zealanders to keep scanning over summer in order to avoid another outbreak.
 In addition, there were a total of 173,583,645 poster scans and users have created 7,100,714 manual diary entries.

 On 22 August, the Government announced that record-keeping including scanning with the COVID Tracer app or manual signing will now be mandatory for most events and businesses at all alert levels in response to the detection of the Delta variant on 17 August 2021.

 Following the delta outbreak in August 2021, it was noted that the Bluetooth tracking feature was being used sparsely by government contact tracers.

 2022

 On 23 March, Prime Minister Jacinda Ardern announced that people would not need to use their COVID Tracer apps to scan QR codes at businesses and venues from 11:59 pm on 4 April.

-On 1 April, 1 News reported a decline in NZ COVID Tracer app usage, citing data from the Ministry of Health.
+On 1 April, 1News reported a decline in NZ COVID Tracer app usage, citing data from the Ministry of Health.
 Between 1 December 2020 and 1 April 2022, COVID Tracer app usage declined from a peak of 1.5 million devices to below 200,000 on 1 April.
 However, devices using the associated Bluetooth tracing rose from below 400,000 in December 2020 to below 2.4 million by early April 2022.

+2023

+In August 2023, the NZ COVID Tracer app was removed from the Google Play Store and Apple App Store.